mericadil/2FMonopoly/README.md

 through Chance and Community Chest cards, and tax squares; players can end up in jail, which they cannot move from until they have met one of several conditions.
-The game has numerous house rules​, and hundreds of different editions exist, as well as many spin-offs and related media.
+The game has numerous house rules​, and hundreds of different editions exist, as well as many spin-offs and related media.<br />
-Extra Features:
+Extra Features:<br />

-- Number of players can be selected between 3 and 6.
+- Number of players can be selected between 3 and 6.<br />
-- Bid: If a person goes bankrupt, her possession will be sold to other players on the offer basis. (players who bid the highest price for a property will have it).
+- Bid: If a person goes bankrupt, her possession will be sold to other players on the offer basis. (players who bid the highest price for a property will have it).<br />
 - Trading: either properties or money can be exchanged for other properties ( e.g.
-    120,000 + Property_1 traded with Property_13 + Propoerty_14)
+    120,000 + Property_1 traded with Property_13 + Propoerty_14)<br />
-- One of the extra modes added to the game is that the rents can be doubled to finish the game in a short time for games that exceed a certain time.
+- One of the extra modes added to the game is that the rents can be doubled to finish the game in a short time for games that exceed a certain time.<br />
-- Multiple game modes such as Blitz, Classic, Reverse, Police.*
+- Multiple game modes such as Blitz, Classic, Reverse, Police.* <br />
 - Map Editor: Users can customize the given maps or even build their maps.
 They will be able to change property names, property fees, property rents and many other things.